DJRGVC/ditto-nocturne/README.md

 # DITTO-Nocturne

 This is work done as part of my tutorial at Oxford during the 2023 Michaelmas term.
 Specifically, I worked on applying the [DITTO](https://arxiv.org/abs/2302.03086) framework to the [Nocturne](https://github.com/facebookresearch/nocturne) RL environment.
+Check out the blog post [here](https://www.chrispondoc.com/tutorial-oxford/).

 ## Outline of Work